nxdiegog/Dotfiles/i3/README.md

 This tiling window manager is really easy to configure.
 As you can see their use "config" file.
 You don't need to knows about some programming languages.
 Well, let's start with "How to install i3wm?".

 # i3wm Installations
-The firt we wanna do is to install the window manager and some programs that will allow a better performance.
+The firt we need to do is to install the window manager and some programs that will allow a better performance.

 Debian/Ubuntu:
 ```bash